trinity1611/DisplaceChallenge2026-TANUH/Track1_SD/README.md

 ## Track Information

-This repository is the official baseline implementation for:
+This repository is the official baseline for:

 #### **Track 1 – Speaker Diarization (SD)**